mikolaj1244/ML_predict_labels/README.md

 #  Model Building
 First, we splited the data into train and tests sets with a test size of 10%.
 We few different models and evaluated them using F2 socre.
-We chose F2 socre because it is ...
+We chose F2 socre because it gives less weight to precision and more weight to recall in the calculation of the score.
+It is a useful metric to use when both precision and recall are important but slightly more attention is needed for false negatives.
 The models we have traied:
 * SVC
 * KNN